 In her 20+ years of experience, she has held senior leadership positions and addressed many organizational needs including program management, strategy planning and implementation, and business development.
 She led a multi-organizational team to develop the technical and business case for $200M in new federal government IT systems, proposed solutions to operational issues of the 2008 Olympics and presented them in Beijing to Chinese government officials, and was instrumental in securing new contracts worth over $1.5B.
 She is an experienced speaker and lecturer who has taught at the graduate level and given invited talks at international conferences.

-She is a Mentor Coach for the Duke University Master of Engineering Management program and an executive coach for the University of Virginia Darden School of Business.
+She is Adjunct Faculty for the Duke University Master of Engineering Management program and an executive coach for the University of Virginia Darden School Foundation Executive Education & Lifelong Learning programs.
 She developed and facilitated custom leadership classes and provided executive coaching for the University of Maryland Robert H. Smith School of Business Office of Executive Programs.

 Michelle’s former life as a researcher is demonstrated in her preference for evidence-based approaches to leadership, and this is a hallmark of her blog and speaking engagements.
 She writes, presents, and creates and facilitates classes on all things related to leadership and is particularly interested in Women Leaders in STEM Fields and The Mindful Leader.
 Her writing has been featured in the Human Capital blog of the Association for Talent Development.